|

 - Haemostasis is achieved using bipolar cautery, bone wax, or diamond burrs, which produce bone dust to seal bleeding vessels.

-1. Canal Wall Down Procedures (Open Cavity): These procedures leave the mastoid cavity open into the external auditory canal, fully exteriorizing the diseased area.
+- Canal Wall Down Procedures (Open Cavity): These procedures leave the mastoid cavity open into the external auditory canal, fully exteriorising the diseased area.
 Commonly performed operations include:

 - Atticotomy: Limited to the attic region; the defect in the attic wall is closed with tragal or conchal cartilage.

-- Atticoantrostomy: An anterior-to-posterior approach where cholesteatoma is identified in the epitympanum or posterior mesotympanum and followed backward.
+- Atticoantrostomy: An anterior-to-posterior approach where cholesteatoma is identified in the epitympanum or posterior mesotympanum and followed backwards.

 - Modified Radical Mastoidectomy: A posterior-to-anterior approach where the mastoid is opened behind the external auditory canal, the cholesteatoma is identified, and the posterior bony wall of the canal is removed.